isaacwgarcia/app/README.md

   - Get NFTS (Uniswap Positions, IPFS Hosted, ENS among others)
 - Browse by asset
   - Get a Timeline about a specific asset from Twitter and from Lens.
+- Explore Mode - Access to the app without connecting your wallet.

 ## Compare this app vs etherscan or uniswap dashboard

 https://etherscan.io/address/0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640

-Even with the ID of the smart contract you can not see the swaps.
+- Even with the ID of the smart contract you can not see the swaps.

 https://info.uniswap.org/#/pools/0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640

-You can see where money comes but you can not see where the money goes, unless you click on the etherscan link.
+- You can see where money comes but you can not see where the money goes, unless you click on the etherscan link.

-You can not filter transactions by amount.
+- You can not filter transactions by amount or any other parameter.